On the Sensitivity of the Lasso to the Number of Predictor Variables: Introduction

 where $\hat \vbeta_\lambda$ is the Lasso estimated vector of coefficients for a specific choice of the regularization parameter $\lambda \in [0,\infty)$ and $||\cdot||^2$ is the squared Euclidean norm.
-If the true model is included among the candidate models, then $\vmu = \mX \vbeta_0$ for some unknown true coefficient vector $\vbeta_0$ and the $L_2$ loss function takes the form
+Here we subscript the loss by $p$ to emphasize that the loss at a particular value of $\lambda$ depends on the number of predictor variables.
+If the true model is included among the candidate models, then $\vmu = \mX \vbeta_0$ for some unknown true coefficient vector $\vbeta_0$ and the $l_2$-loss function takes the form

-In most modern applications, it is assumed that $\vbeta_0$ is sparse and only has $p_0 < p$ non-zero entries.
+To be consistent with most modern applications, we allow $\vbeta_0$ to be sparse and assume that it has $p_0 \leq p$ non-zero entries.

-A large portion of the regularization literature has focused on establishing probability loss bounds for the Lasso and its variants (see e.g., \citealp{bunea07}, \citealp{neghaban09}, \citealp{bickel10}, and \citealp{buhlmann11}).
-Roughly, for a particular deterministic choice of $\lambda$, these probability bounds are of the form
+Probability loss bounds exist for the Lasso in this setting (e.g., \citealp{candes09}, \citealp{bickel10}, and \citealp{buhlmann11}).
+Roughly, for a particular deterministic choice, $\lambda^0$, of $\lambda$, these probability bounds are of the form

 (p.
 102, \citealp{buhlmann11}).
-Here $\sigma^2$ is the true error variance, and $k$ is a constant that does not depend on $n$.
-These bounds are commonly termed ``oracle inequalities'' since, apart from the $\log(p)$ term and the constant, they closely resemble the loss expected if an oracle told us the true set of predictors and we fit least squares.
-In light of this connection, it is commonly noted in the literature that the ``$l_1$-estimator achieves the ideal risk $\ldots$ up to a logarithmic $\log(p)$'' \citep{fan08} and that the ``[$\log(p)$ factor] can be seen as the price to pay for not knowing the active set'' (p.
-102, \citealp{buhlmann11}).
-Furthermore, since the bound depends on $n$, one can conclude that ``the ambient dimension and structural parameters can grow as some function of the sample size $n$, while still having the statistical error decrease to zero'' \\ \citep{neghaban09}.
+Here $\sigma^2$ is the true error variance, and $k$ is a constant that does not depend on $n$ or $p$.
+These bounds are commonly termed ``oracle inequalities'' since, apart from the $\log(p)$ term and the constant, they equal the loss expected if an oracle told us the true set of predictors and we fit least squares.
+In light of this connection, it is commonly noted in the literature that the ``$\log(p)$-factor is the price to pay by not knowing the active set'' \citep{buhlmann13} and ``it is also known that one cannot, in general, hope for a better result'' \citep{candes09}.
+Under certain assumptions and an appropriate control of the number of predictor variables, these bounds establish $l_2$-loss consistency in the sense that the $l_2$-loss will tend to zero asymptotically.
+Similar upper bounds exist for the expected value of the loss \citep{bunea07a} as well as lower bounds when $\mX$ is non-singular \citep{chatterjee14}. \citet{bunea06} and \citet{bunea07b} further established bounds on the loss for random designs and \citet{thrampoulidis2015} studied the asymptotic behavior of the normalized squared error of the Lasso when $p \to \infty$ and $\sigma \to 0$ under the assumption of a Gaussian design matrix.
+In related work on the predictive performance, \citet{greenshtein04} and \citet{greenshtein06} also studied the ``persistence'' of the Lasso estimator and showed that the difference between the expected prediction error of the Lasso estimator at a particular deterministic value of $\lambda$ and the optimal estimator converges to zero in probability.
+Thus, the ``Lasso achieves a squared error that is not far from what could be achieved if the true sparsity pattern were known'' \citep{vidaurre13}.